StephenChou1017/react-big-scheduler/README.md

   #### eventItemLineHeight
   Line height of an event item in 3 views.

+  #### nonAgendaSlotMinHeight
+  Min height of a slot in non-agenda views, default 0, means there is no min height.

   #### dayStartFrom
   Start hour rendered from in `ViewTypes.Day` in resource view and task view, default 0.